 - Tenants that may use this Rules Engine must be specified. - When deploying a rule package from the Rules Authoring Tool, if there are no "target" Rules Engines to select from, check that the correct tenants have been specified for both the Rule Authoring Tool and Rules Engines.
 Only those Rules Engines whose tenants match will be displayed. - A default listening port must be specified in the configuration. - A second port must be specified in the configuration: - ID: genesys-rules-engine (the name of the Rules Engine web application; can be changed by the installer)

-- Port: (port being used by Tomcat or WebSphere) - · Protocol: http
+- Port: (port being used by Tomcat or WebSphere) - · Protocol: http - Secured: Optionally, select to activate deployment over a secured connection.

 Access Groups